 There is a bit of prep involved.
 If you’re a good time manager it can all be done in about the length of time it takes to cook the bacon.

-Get them on the table in about 45 minutes from start to baked.
 This recipe makes about 18 muffins.
-Don’t need that many?
-They freeze really well.
-Or just cut the recipe in half.
+They freeze really well if you don’t need that many, or just cut the recipe in half.

 - Preheat the oven and prepare the muffin holes.

 - Now mix up the dry ingredients in a medium bowl and set it aside.

 - Mix up the wet ingredients and shred your cheese.

 - Throw it in the wet with the cheese, buttermilk and coconut oil.
 Mix until well combined.